There are a number of wind farm developments in East Kintyre which are having and will continue to have an impact on the community of East Kintyre.

 EKREG Newsdesk - keep up to date with all the renewable energy news happening in East Kintyre.

-East Kintyre Windfarm Trust was set up with Argyll and Bute Council to receive community benefit payments to be distributed to the Community Council areas where the turbines were situated.
+The East Kintyre Windfarm Trust - CBF's from Beinn an Tuirc 1 & II, Deucharan Hill, and Tangy II. set up with Argyll and Bute Council to receive community benefit payments to be distributed to the Community Council areas where the turbines were situated.
 This was designed to help community groups in these areas finance their projects through a system of grants.

 © Copyright East Kintyre Community 2019